Google Data Studio Tutorial

 data studio

 If the formula works, you will see a green check mark.
-Give your new field a name and click “Save”.
-You can now add this field to any chart or data visualization that uses this data source.
+Give a name to your new field and click “Save”.
+You can now add this field to any chart or data view that uses this data source.

-You may be thinking, “Okay, great, but was that formula written in Klingon?
-How do I come up with my own?”.
+You might be thinking, “Okay, great, but was that formula written in Klingon?
+How do I come up with my own?”

 Ta-da.

-Now that you know Data Studio inside and out, you’re well prepared to create impressive interactive reports for your co-workers, clients, and executives.
+Now that you know Data Studio inside and out, you are well prepared to create impressive interactive reports for your co-workers, clients and executives.

 Good luck.